 This is a three day trip.
 Day 1 is spent traveling to Washington D.C.
 Day 2 is spent at the World War II Memorial and visiting other Washington D.C. landmarks such as the Korean War Memorial, Vietnam Wall, Lincoln Memorial and the Marine Corps War Memorial, plus others as time permits.
 Day is is the return trip from Washington D.C. to home

 Volunteer Guardians & Care

-Veterans are accompanied on their flights by trained volunteer guardians (apply to be a volunteer guardian), who assist veterans for the day.
+Veterans are accompanied on their flights by trained guardians, who are typically volunteers from the community. (apply to be a volunteer guardian), who assist veterans for the day.
 Veterans must be able to take care of themselves while in a hotel room.
 Those with dementia or Alzheimer’s are not eligible to make the trip, because we are not trained caregivers for these illnesses.
 However, we would still like to honor these veterans so please contact us for information.

 Honor Flight Southern Nevada shall not discriminate based upon a person’s sex, financial status, race, creed, color, religion or ethnic background.